Mike Cairnduff from Hello Teacher!

 Deodorant, however, can be hard to find in China if you don't know where to look.

-There are over 3,800 Watsons stores in China so you're unlikely to get smelly!
+Luckily, Walmart and beauty chain Watsons stock a small range.
+There are literally thousands of Watsons stores across China so you're unlikely to get smelly!

 My final tip